ConBee II Review 2026: Setup, Performance & Alternatives

 Why Should You Use a USB Extension Cable with ConBee II?

-You should use a USB extension cable because Zigbee and Wi-FI both operate in the 2.4GHz band.
+You should use a USB extension cable because Zigbee and Wi-Fi both operate in the 2.4GHz band.
 USB 3.0 ports, computer cases and nearby electronics can create interference that weakens Zigbee performance.

 Use an extension cable especially if: